-7. Looking Ahead
+6. Looking Ahead

-Based on System experience the value of the funding surplus decreased since last year.
-The current practice of using the funding surplus to reduce County contributions coupled with any unfavorable future System experience will further erode the value of the surplus.
+Based on System experience, the value of the funding surplus increased since last year.
+The current practice of using the funding surplus to reduce County contributions coupled with any unfavorable future System experience will erode the value of the surplus.
 Once the surplus is depleted, County contributions to the System will again be required.
 These contributions will be at least equal to employer normal cost payments.
-Currently these payments are \$0.9 million.
+Currently these payments are \$690 thousand.